AppliedRecognition/Ver-ID-Flutter/README.md

 # Ver-ID-Flutter
-Ver-ID face detection and recognition for Flutter
+### Ver-ID face detection and recognition for Flutter
+Coming Autumn 2020